Helping you plan ahead

+We’re always here to support your cultural resource and heritage needs at any stage or scale.
 If you’re unsure of the services your project requires, don’t hesitate to email or call us.
-Better yet, let’s book a meeting.

-We provide heritage/historic/archaeological (pick your term!) and GIS services throughout western Canada, though the bulk of our work is in British Columbia and Alberta.
-We also service Saskatchewan, Manitoba, the Yukon and Northwest Territories.
+We provide heritage, historical, and archaeological consulting along with GIS services throughout Western Canada.
+While most of our work takes place in Alberta and British Columbia, we also extend our services to Saskatchewan, Manitoba, the Yukon and the Northwest Territories.

 Archaeological Overview Assessment (AOA)